 Even if your parents are wealthy or you suddenly win the lottery or inherit a substantial amount, you will still need to devote both time and study to create and keep your wealth.

-As for study, Arkad said that there are two kinds of learning.
+Studying, according to Arkad, means one of two things.
 The first kind refers to the the things we already know.
-The second is the training that teaches us how to find out what we did not know.
+The second is the training that teaches us how to find out what we don’t know.

 When he was still a young and humble scribe, Arkad had the opportunity to meet with a very wealthy money lender and property owner named Algamish.
 Algamish was direct, insightful and most importantly, he admired courage.